NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Has slightly more lift
     - Damage increased from 18 to 23
     - Turns around back turned
+    - Last two frames of the move cannot do B follow up
+    - High crushes
 - 2A(A) "lands" at startup
 - 6B
     - Has more stun
     - Has more lift
     - Turns back turned people around
+    - When performed outside combos has more block and hitstun
 - 6B(B)
     - Made a mid from a high
     - Replaced with 2B(B)